larpon/linuxdeployqt.py/README.md

 # linuxdeployqt.py
 (Unofficial) [Qt5](//qt.io) application binary dependency resolver and deploy tool for linux - written in python.

-There are [other tools](https://github.com/probonopd/linuxdeployqt) in the making that looks very promising and way more agile - so until they mature this little script can hopefully be helpful in the meantime.
+There are [other tools](https://github.com/probonopd/linuxdeployqt) in the making that looks very promising and way more agile - so until they mature this little script can hopefully be helpful meanwhile.

 This script implement some of the ideas from [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) which builds on logic from [macdeployqt](https://github.com/MaximAlien/macdeployqt)

+**IMPORTANT NOTE**
+The tool is ATM only tested with Qt applications built with `Qt Creator` downloaded and installed via the Qt Online Installers.
+I hope it somehow can be used in different setups - but I need help.

 ## Description
 `linuxdeployqt.py` can resolve shared object `(*.so)` dependencies of dynamically linked applications.